ChristianLadebu/RockPaperScissors/README.md

 # RockPaperScissors
-A project creating a Rock, paper, Scissors game for The Odin Project
+A project creating a Rock, Paper, Scissors game for The Odin Project